networknt/light-doc/content/service/messaging/kafka/installation.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Apache Kafka is a distributed streaming platform developed by Apache Software Foundation and written in Java and Scala.
-Light Platform uses Kafka for messaging broker for event based frameworks (light-eventuate-4j, light-tram-4j and light-saga-4j).
+Light Platform uses Kafka for messaging broker for event-based frameworks (light-eventuate-4j, light-tram-4j, and light-saga-4j).
 In this document, we will show you how to install Kafka 2.0 on Ubuntu 18.04 VMs to form a three nodes cluster.

 ### Prerequisites

-Three KVM boxes with 32GB memory each and you need to have sudo access to all the VMs.
-In the following steps, we are going to use names of the hosts as test1, test2 and test3.
-First let's login to test1 and install everything.
+Three KVM boxes with 32GB memory each and you need to have `sudo` access to all the VMs.
+In the following steps, we are going to use the names of the hosts as test1, test2, and test3.
+First, let's log in to test1 and install everything.

 ### Install OpenJDK 8